Tea for Two (film): Production

 The film was the first in which Doris Day received top billing and marked the first time she danced on-screen.

 This was director Butler and leading lady Day's second collaboration, following It's a Great Feeling the previous year.
 The two went on to work together on Lullaby of Broadway, April in Paris, By the Light of the Silvery Moon, and Calamity Jane.

 Ray Heindorf served as musical director for the film, and the musical sequences were choreographed by Gene Nelson, Eddie Prinz, and LeRoy Prinz.
 Art direction was by Douglas Bacon and the costume designer was Leah Rhodes.

 Both Gordon MacRae and Gene Nelson appeared together in the film version of Oklahoma!
 (1955).

+Reception

 Box office

-According to accounting records at Warner Bros., the film earned $2,322,000 domestically and $1,330,000 foreign.
+According to accounting records at Warner Bros., the film earned $2,322,000 in the United States and $1,330,000 internationally.